JahaganapathiSugumar/Door_Unlocking_System_Using_Face_Recognition/README.md

    https://github.com/JahaganapathiSugumar/Door_Unlocking_System_Using_Face_Recognition.git
    ```

-3. Set up the database by running the registration script to capture face images and store them in the database.
+3. Set up the folders by creating a folder for each user and storing face images in those folders.

 4. Run the face recognition script to test the system.